Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Strong white-labeling capabilities for fully branded delivery experiences

-• API-first design with webhook support for teams that want deeper system integrations
+• API-first design with webhook support for teams wanting deeper system integrations

 • Multi-platform support (web, iOS, Android) for faster app deployment